haskell/containers/CONTRIBUTING.md

 `packages` stanza of the `cabal.project` file.
 This will avoid recompiling some test and benchmark dependencies that depend on `containers`.

-#### For Windows users

-To compile `containers-tests`, you need symbolic links to be activated on git.
-To do so on Windows 10 or higher, follow these steps:

-1. Activate developer mode in your Windows preferences.
-2. Enable git symlinks: `git config --global core.symlinks true`.
-3. Clone the repository again once git is properly configured.

 ### Benchmarking script

 To run the all benchmarks of your branch against master, you can run the script